webformsforcore/WebFormsForCore/src/WebFormsForCore.AspNetCompiler/README.md

 # Multi targeting
-If you have a project targeting .NET Framework and .NET Core at the same time, you can precompile it by specifying the comma or semicolon separated bin directories like `-b bin;bin_dotnet` and the corresponding target frameworks like `-t net48;net10.0`.
+If you have a project targeting .NET Framework and .NET Core at the same time, you can precompile it by specifying the comma or semicolon separated bin directories like `-b bin,bin_dotnet` and the corresponding target frameworks like `-t net48,net10.0`.